J. H. Baxter and Co.

 J. H. Baxter & Co. is an American wood products treatment company founded in 1896 and incorporated in 1915.
-The company produces products such as railroad ties, and utility poles and crossarms.
+The company produces railroad ties, and utility poles and crossarms.

 History

-The company began as a lumber wholesaler in San Francisco in 1896.
+J. H. Baxter & Co. began as a lumber wholesaler in San Francisco in 1896.
 After the 1906 San Francisco Earthquake, Baxter began distributing timber to sawmills on the West Coast using its own sailing ships.
 Later, it shipped wood using steamships.

-The company began producing preserved wood in 1915.
-Among the chemicals used in the treatment process are creosote and pentachlorophenol (PCP).
-Some of their products were branded Baxco.
+The company was incorporated and began producing preserved wood in 1915.